Khokhra Chieftaincy: Mughal period

+British period

-After the Battle of Buxar in 1764, the East India Company were given the right to collect revenue from Bihar, Bengal and Odisha by the Mughal Empire.
+After the Battle of Buxar in 1764, the East India Company was given the right to collect revenue from Bihar, Bengal and Odisha by the Mughal Empire.
 In 1771, during the reign of Dripnath Shah, Nagvanshi became a vassal of the East India Company due to conflicts with neighbouring kings and tribes.

-Between 1795 to 1800, the Maratha Empire invaded Chotanagpur and looted and collected revenue forcefully.
-The British defeated the Maratha force in 1772.
+Between 1760 and 1770, the Maratha Empire invaded Chotanagpur and looted and collected revenue forcefully.
+The British defeated the Maratha forces in 1772.
 The British stationed military forces at Chotanagpur to check the incursions of Marathas.
 During the reign of Govind Nath Shah, due to the rebellion, refusal of payment of revenue by subordinate Jagirdar and Zamindar under Nagvanshi king due to excessive tax imposition by the East India Company, Chotanagpur was brought under direct control by the East India Company in 1817 and they reduced Nagvanshi rulers to Zamindars.
-The disposition of some Mankis in Sonepur Pargana and mistreatment with a Manki by contractors resulted in the Kol uprising in 1831 to 1833, when Munda plundered and burned properties of Sikh and Muslim contractors' houses.
+The disposition of some Mankis in Sonepur Pargana and the mistreatment of a Manki by contractors resulted in the Kol uprising in 1831 to 1833 when Munda plundered and burned the properties of Sikh and Muslim contractors.
 Then these activities spread to Ranchi district and tribal Munda, Hos and Oraon indulged in indiscriminate plunder and killings of Muslims and Sikhs as well as villages of Hindus.
-They destroyed Mahamaya temple built by Gajghat Rai in Hapamuni village of Gumla.
-These activities speard to Palamu and joined by Kharwar and Chero.
+They destroyed the Mahamaya temple built by Gajghat Rai in Hapamuni village of Gumla.
+These activities spread to Palamu and were joined by Kharwar and Chero.
 This insurgency was suppressed by Thomas Wilkinson.

 In 1855, during the reign of Jagannath Shah Deo, the king of Barkagarh estate, Vishwanath Shahdeo, stopped following the orders of the East India Company, defeated British forces in Hatia and ruled independently for two years.
-During the Rebellion of 1857, he led the rebels of Ramgarh Battalion.
+During the Rebellion of 1857, he led the rebels of the Ramgarh Battalion.
 He organised an army with the assistance of nearby zamindars including Pandey Ganpat Rai, Tikait Umrao Singh, Sheikh Bhikhari, Jaimangal Singh, and Nadir Ali Khan.
 He fought against an East India Company force in the Battle of Chatra but was defeated.
 Jagatpal Singh, King of Pithoria, helped the British to defeat the rebels.
 Thakur Vishwanath Shahdeo was captured and hanged in Ranchi along with other rebels in April 1858.
 Later Barkagarh estate was confiscated for rebellion against Company rule.

 The Nagvanshi rulers shifted their capital from Palkot to Ratu in 1870.
 Udai Pratap Nath Shah Deo built Ratu Palace in 1900.
-The last ruler of Nagvanshi dynasty was Lal Chintamani Sharan Nath Shahdeo (1931–2014).
+The last ruler of the Nagvanshi dynasty was Lal Chintamani Sharan Nath Shahdeo (1931–2014).
 Zamindari was abolished after the independence of India in 1952.